dengchunyu/TIP/3.ImmuneInfiltration/README.md

 # Infiltration
-## Code
+## [Code]
-The TIP web server source code including two sections,immune activity score and CIBERSORT immune infiltration,the code in this project is about CIBERSORT immune infiltration.

-### The code for webserver results arrangement
+The source codes are used for resolving immune infiltration based on the CIBERSORT method.

 **1.CIBERSORT_server.R**
-The final execute function, all code files are on tap. export final results.
+The final execute function of Infiltration.

 **2.CIBERSORT_main.R**
-Change the CIBERSORT infiltration results to interactive graphics data that the TIP need.
+Tranform the CIBERSORT infiltration results to interactive graphics data required by the TIP.

-### The most important code about immune infiltration come from CIBERSORT v1.03,little revise

 **3.CIBERSORT_func.R**
-Compute infiltration proportion.
+The most important code about calculation of immune infiltration obtained from CIBERSORT v1.03.
+Make little revision in the 'Compute infiltration' proportion.

 **4.CoreAlg.R**
-Core algorithm
+SVR core algorithm

 **5.doPerm.R**
-Do permutations
+Calculating permutations

-## File
+## [File]
 **1.LM14_name3.0.txt**
 14 immune cells signature matrix